sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 - `@uniswap/v3-periphery` are smart contracts that the Perpetual Protocol depends on.
 - `dotenv` loads environment variables to securely manage secrets.

+Following the code dependencies, we're going to need to get access to a node so we can interact with the blockchain.

 ### Alchemy

-To interact with [Optimism](https://www.optimism.io/), you're going to need to have access to a node, and I've choosen [Alchemy](https://alchemy.com/?r=dbbb251e37e26674) to achieve this. *Note: that link to Alchemy is my personal referral link.* After signing up, you're going to navigate to your dashboard and click the button that says "+ CREATE APP".
+To interact with [Optimism](https://www.optimism.io/) (PerpV2 is deployed there), you're going to need to have access to a node, and I've choosen [Alchemy](https://alchemy.com/?r=dbbb251e37e26674) to achieve this. *Note: that link to Alchemy is my personal referral link.* After signing up, you're going to navigate to your dashboard and click the button that says "+ CREATE APP".

 Go ahead and fill out the form that pops up: